 You know the foods we talked about giving the axe–sugar, bread, potatoes, pasta, cereals, and rice–these will make your cravings worse.
 Although we think carbs are satisfying our cravings, they're really not.
 It just contributes to the repetitive cycle.

-Once you cut them out, which you can do slowly, you will notice it becomes much easier.
+Once you cut them out, which you absolutely can do, you will notice it becomes much easier.

 It's also easier to manage sugar cravings when you have better blood sugar control.
 If you're stuck on the blood sugar roller coaster ride, this also make cravings worse also.

 And don't worry, it doesn't mean living without sweets – not at all.
-There are plenty of safe dessert substitutes that are just as delicious!
+There are plenty of safe dessert substitutes that are just as delicious – we'll be sharing some ideas and recipes during the challenge!

 Practical Tips To Reduce Sugar Cravings

-Okay that's all very well but you need something that can help with the cravings, right?
+Okay that's all very well but you need something that can help with the cravings, right now!

 - Cinnamon – cinnamon is a natural source of chromium, which helps stop sugar cravings.
 Cinnamon also happens to have it's own natural sweet flavor.
 Try making sweet cinnamon tea, taking a cinnamon supplement, or sprinkling cinnamon on your food.
 You can even go as far as just eating a little cinnamon powder if you get a craving.
 Cinnamon also helps lower blood sugar levels, too.